diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 |**Levi**| 100$         | 0.417 | 0.417 | 0.417 | 0.417 | 0.417 | 0.417 | 0.417 |**116.67$**|
 |**Adam**| 20$          | 0.083 | 0.083 | 0.083 | 0.083 | 0.083 | 0.083 | 0.083 |**23.33$**|
 |**SUM** |**240$**      |**1.0**|**1.0**|**1.0**|**1.0**|**1.0**|**1.0**|**1.0**|**280$**  |

+The coefficients for each winner are computed as the amount of his bet divided by the total sum of the amounts of all winners.
+For example, coefficient for Levi is: ``100$ / 240$ = 0.417``.

 Notice, how much revenue receives Levi: **116.67$**.